 Hardware/software Co-Design of embedded systems can be differentiated in several ways.
-This thesis will distinguish approaches in the difference between the internal design representation.
-If there is a single IDR that is used throughout the development process, we'll call it a homogeneous modelling.
-Otherwise, when multiple IDRs are we'll call the approach heterogeneous.
+This thesis will distinguish approaches in the difference between the internal design representations.
+If there is a single IDR that is used throughout the development process it will be a homogeneous modelling approach.
+Otherwise, when multiple IDRs are used the approach will be called heterogeneous.

-Another possibility is to consider the number of system-level specification language.
-Mooney et. al. make this distinction: if a method has only a single specification language they'll call it a homogeneous approach, otherwise a heterogeneous approach [32].
-I believe this is a bit to superficial, as very often multiple specification languages can be used in the beginning of the specification process that are then mapped in one Internal Design Representation.
+Another possibility is to consider the number of system-level specification languages.
+Mooney et al. make this distinction: if a method has only a single specification language they will call it a homogeneous approach, otherwise a heterogeneous approach [38].
+I believe this is a bit too superficial, as very often multiple specification languages can be used in the beginning of the specification process that are then mapped in one Internal Design Representation.